 The State Press campus newspaper, one of the largest daily newspapers in Arizona, is published five days a week by ASU students who make editorial decisions with the support of experienced university staff.
-It is distributed free of charge on the main campus, at ASU West and ASU East, and in downtown Tempe.
+It is distributed free of charge on the East, Tempe, and West campuses, and in downtown Tempe.